KristinaRC/MiserJS/miser-source-1981-annotated.md

 22010 print "you jump..":if cp= 27 then 22500
 22020 if ol%(14)=-1 then 22100
 22030 if ol%(27)=-1 then 22200
-22040 print"you hit the ground.":goto22540
+22040 print "you hit the ground.":goto 22540
-22100 print "there is no way to open the parachute!":goto22040 22200 print"you yank the ripcord and the"
+22100 print "there is no way to open the parachute!":goto 22040 22200 print "you yank the ripcord and the"
-22210 print"'chute comes billowing out.":if cp=32 then cp=40:goto 699
+22210 print "'chute comes billowing out.":if cp=32 then cp=40:goto 699
-22220 print"you land safely":print"{down}congratulations on escaping!":es=1:goto 7010
+22220 print "you land safely":print "{down}congratulations on escaping!":es=1:goto 7010
 22500 if jm then 22530
-22510 print"you have landed down-stairs,":print"and narrowly escaped serious"
-22520 print"injury. please don't try it again.":jm=1:cp=2:goto 699
-22530 print"now you've done it. you ignored":print "my warning, and as a result" 22540 print "you have broken your neck!":print "{down}you are dead.":end
+22510 print "you have landed down-stairs,":print "and narrowly escaped serious" 22520 print "injury. please don't try it again.":jm=1:cp=2:goto 699 22530 print "now you've done it. you ignored":print "my warning, and as a result" 22540 print "you have broken your neck!":print "{down}you are dead.":end
 ```
 ---